Xav83/Xav83.github.io/_posts/Android Studio/How to set up NDK in Android Studio.md

 I hope this post helped you a little in your Android Studio journey. 🙂

 Thank you all for reading this article,
-And until my next article, have an splendid day 😉
+And until my next article, have a splendid day 😉

 ## Interesting links